 Free WiFi is available at Manila Airport.
 Surprise: It doesn't always work!

-If sleeping in the Manila Airport does not appeal to you (and we really wouldn't blame you), there is a hotel near the airport....
+If sleeping in Manila Airport does not appeal to you, there are hotels near the airport:

 - Marriott Hotel - located across from Terminal 3.
 The hotel operates a 24 hour shuttle that runs every 40 minutes.